Shooting a video yourself? Here are some tips and tricks to get pro-quality video out of your iPhone. Most of these apply to Android phones as well.

 - Use a better camera.
 FiLMiC Pro is a $14.99 app that turbocharges your phone’s camera capabilities.
 It gives you control of exposure, frame rate, aspect ratio, recording quality and a lot more.

 - Use a soft cloth to remove smudges from the lens.

-- Use the front-facing lens, not the selfie lens.
+- Use the back lens, not the selfie lens.

 - Use a bluetooth microphone for better sound.
 If that’s not possible, keep the camera within 3′ of the subject.

 - Shoot in landscape (horizontal) orientation, not portrait (vertical.)

 - Use a tripod.
 If you don’t have one, let a friend hold the camera for you; don’t hold it yourself.